Leray projection

-The Leray projection is a mathematical tool used to describe the motion of fluids like air or water.
+The Leray projection, also known as the Helmholtz–Leray projection, is a mathematical tool used to describe the motion of fluids like air or water.
 It takes a vector field—essentially a description of how something moves at each point in space—and extracts the part that represents incompressible (divergence-free) flow.
 This is especially useful in studying fluid dynamics, such as in the Navier–Stokes equations that describe how fluids move.

-It is named after Jean Leray.
+It is named after French mathematician Jean Leray.

 Definition

-The basic idea of the Leray projection is that any vector-field in three-dimensions admits a decomposition into a curl-free part, and a divergence-free part.
+The basic idea of the Leray projection is that any vector field in three dimensions admits a decomposition into a curl-free part, and a divergence-free part.
 This is known as the Helmholtz decomposition.
 (More generally, the Hodge decomposition applies in higher dimensions: see for instance the Euler-Arnold equations.)